IMAnalyst/Portfolio-Images/README.md

 Tableau is an amazing tool for data visualisation because of its interactivity, visualisations are created using a user friendly drag and drop interface.
 This was the perfect software to use after excel because data terminology such as fields and records are all important here.
 I believe my expertise from VFX shown through here, such as colour theory and composition.
 Dashboards are a great way of showcasing multiple visualisations.
 Hence why, Tableau contains a plethora of visulisations such as the common bar chart, pie chart and scatter plot.
 An more unique visualisations such as the world map, which is shown below.

 **Project 1: Spotify**

 In this project, I was presented with the task of creating visualisation dashboards to present to potential stakeholders at a company e.g Sony Music.
 Using a tableau I created a dashboard of visualisations based on the data.

 ![Alt text](spotify_dashboard.png)
+A dashboard to showcase Spotify Insights.

 Insights and Conclusions
 -

+**Practical Application**

 **Project 2: Global Health Insights**

 Using an extensive set of raw data, I was able to create a more succint table that represents the same data using a Pivot Table.

 Insights and Conclusions
+- Drake was the most popular artist on Spotify, according to research Spotify is the global leader in music streaming with over 713 million users and 31.7% market share as of early 2026.
+So essentially drake is the most streamed artist in the world
+- This concides with the most popular genre, Drakes music is classed as Hip Hop/Pop Rap, his music contributes to the Pop genre
+- Acapella is the least popular genre, potential reason for this, live performances can be found more on Youtube, such as NPR Tiny Desk, VevoLive, Coachella.
+It is rare that these peformances get put on streaming platforms due to music rights (copyrights)

 ![Alt text](gapminder_dashboard.png)